-Nevertheless, the “What are your hobbies?” interview question is floating around out there.
-In order to be ready for anything, you must prepare to talk about your hobbies for interview purposes.
+Nevertheless, the “What do you like to do for fun?” interview question persists.
+So if you want to be ready for anything, you must prepare to talk about your hobbies for interview purposes.

-When a hiring manager or interview panel asks “What are your hobbies?” in the middle of an interview, they might actually be asking about your hobbies.
-Then again, they might have inserted the question for a completely different reason.
+When a hiring manager asks what you like to do for fun in the middle of an interview, they might actually want to know about your hobbies.
+Then again, they might be asking the question for an entirely different reason.

-- They might be initiating small talk to see how you are at keeping a conversation going.
-In some positions, small talk is a valuable skill, and if you fumble here because you aren’t prepared, the results won’t bode well.
+- They might be initiating small talk to see whether you can keep a conversation going.
+In some positions, after all, making small talk is a valuable skill.
+And if you fumble here because you aren’t prepared, the results won’t bode well.

-- They might be seeking insight into your skills, interests, and passions.
-Show them you have a zest for life and a cosmopolitan flair!
+- They might want insight into your skills, interests, and passions.
+Show them you have a zest for life and a unique personality!

-- They might be trying to surprise you with a random, unexpected question unrelated to the job itself.
-Show you can turn on a dime and not break a sweat.
+- They might be trying to surprise you with a random question unrelated to the job.
+Show you can turn on a dime without breaking a sweat.

 Some of your extracurricular activities may be directly relevant to this particular position or organization.
 Discuss the activities that qualify you for tasks, training, and other workplace progress.
 The company’s recent involvement in charity work or its positive employee surveys.
 This procedure can help you focus on the vital details and demonstrate your skills, qualities, or values.

 Of course, your hobbies and interests may not relate directly to the prospective position.
-That’s okay.
-No matter what your current hobbies are, there’s a way to frame your “What are your interests?” interview answer to show you can bring value to the team and the organization as a whole.
+And that’s okay, too.
+Because no matter your current hobbies, you can frame your answer to showcase the value you’ll bring to the team.

-This simply requires some care, attention, and forethought on your part.
+And all it requires is some care, attention, and forethought on your part.

-“How Should I Talk About My Hobby so the Interviewer Takes Value Out of It?”
+“How Should I Discuss My Hobby So the Interviewer Takes Value Out of It?”

 The specific hobbies or skills you mention are less important than how you mention them.

-- Don’t simply list your hobbies with no elaboration
+- Listing out your hobbies with no elaboration

-- Don’t act embarrassed or shy about your hobbies
+- Act embarrassed or shy about your hobbies

-- Don’t breeze over them as if these interests don’t matter to you
+- Breezing over them as though they don’t matter to you

-Remember, this question is an opportunity for you to reveal not only your sense of passion and engagement with the world, but it’s also a chance for you to give yourself a boost as a job candidate.
+After all, this question is an opportunity for you to reveal your sense of passion and engagement with the world.
+Even better, it’s also an opportunity to give yourself a boost as a job candidate.

-Whatever else you do, be sure you consciously connect your hobbies to useful, transferable skills that will benefit you in your new position, and therefore be a benefit to your prospective employer.
+Whatever else you do, be sure you consciously connect your hobbies to useful, transferable skills that will benefit you in your new position — and thus also benefit your prospective employer.

-According to Andriy Bogdanov, CEO and Co-Founder of Online Divorce, it is of utmost importance that you create an obvious connection between hobbies and the beneficial overall skills they have afforded you.
+According to Andriy Bogdanov, CEO and Co-Founder of Online Divorce, it is of the utmost importance that you create an obvious connection between your hobbies and the beneficial skills they have afforded you.

 Context is vital for hiring managers to understand the value of your interests and hobbies, and that context can only be provided by you.

+When it comes to discussing your hobbies, context is huge.
 For example, perhaps you enjoy playing video games in your spare time.
-While fellow gamers might automatically link this hobby to strength in intellectual problem solving, non-gamers might buy into stereotypes and assume that a gaming hobby means you don’t like to interact with real humans and that you rarely rise from the couch over the weekend.
+And while fellow gamers might automatically link this hobby to strong problem-solving skills, non-gamers might buy into stereotypes instead.
+They might assume your gaming hobby means you don’t like to interact with real humans — and you rarely get off the couch in your spare time.

-With the right context and explanation, however, you can pivot this answer so that your prospective employer sees your hobby as a benefit rather than a distraction from your work.
+But guess what?
+With the right context and explanation, your answer can help your prospective employer to see your hobby as a benefit rather than a distraction.

-No matter what your hobbies are, you can prepare a “What do you do for fun?” job interview answer that enhances your hireability and gets you one step closer to landing the job you want.
+No matter your hobbies, you can prepare a “What do you like to do for fun?” job interview answer that enhances your hireability.
+And in the process, you’ll get one step closer to landing the job you want.

 Sample 1: The Runner

-- Follow plans and programs to prepare for long races
+- How to stick to plans and programs that prepare them for long races

-- Know when to push and when to slow down so they don’t injure themselves
+- When to push and when to slow down to avoid injury

 I’ve been running since college.
 I find it a good way to stay fit, have fun, and get some fresh air at the same time.
 As a matter of fact, when I’m running, I find that the rhythm and monotony actually help my brain loosen up and practice some creative problem-solving, especially when I’m running long distances.
 I’ll just be putting my miles in, letting my mind wander, and then suddenly, BAM!
 My brain will come up with a solution to a problem I hadn’t even been thinking about at the moment!
 It’s amazing.
 Must be all that oxygen to the brain!
 This has come in handy more than once on major projects.